valentinmace/obliterate_the_button/README.md

 The game is simple:
 - Every time you press the button you get 1 point.
-- Every time you press the button your chances to lose all your points increase by 1% (it goes from 0% to 1%, 2%, 3% etc. after each successful click).
+- Every time you press the button your chances to lose all your points is incremented (it goes from 0% to 1%, 2%, 3% etc. after each successful click).

 Inspired from [here](https://elendow.itch.io/the-button), discovered in [this video](https://www.youtube.com/shorts/DTG5HIxR9H8).